okeeffed/cheat-sheets/COMP3520-OS/3-Threads.md

 - created as new process or a copy of an existing process
 - exec proc may contain one or more threads
 - both procs and thread objects have built-in sync capabilities

+Windows makes use of two types of process-related objects:

+**Processes**
+– an entity corresponding to a user job or application that owns resources

+**Threads**
+– a dispatchable unit of work that executes sequentially and is interruptible